 Civilians also suffer through armed conflicts in the region, particularly those caught in the civil wars in Yemen and Syria.
-Human Rights Watch reports that as of the end of 2020, there have been more than 18,400 civilian deaths in Yemen and more than 13.4 million Syrians are in need of humanitarian assistance, with 1.48 million in “‘catastrophic'” need.
+Human Rights Watch reports that as of the end of 2021, over 4 million people are internally displaced in Yemen and more than 13.4 million Syrians are in need of humanitarian assistance, with 1.48 million in “‘catastrophic'” need.
 The Global Coalition seeks to stabilize areas liberated from ISIS in Iraq and Syria, but the US-led offensive against ISIS in Raqqa has also been accused of causing far more civilian deaths than had been acknowledged.

 Current Challenges and Areas for Reform

 Maintaining strong alliances in the Middle East is central to U.S. objectives of ensuring stability in the region.
 Allies include the Gulf Cooperation Council, a regional organization founded in 1981 that seeks to coordinate and connect its members’ political and economic issues.
 Members include the Kingdom of Bahrain, the State of Kuwait, the Sultanate of Oman, the State of Qatar, the Kingdom of Saudi Arabia, and the United Arab Emirates.
 The U.S. and the E.U. have looked to the council for trade and defense opportunities, but regional upheaval has strained relations among members.
 Oman in particular, however, has been cultivating diplomacy in the region.

 The State Department says that Israel “has long been, and remains, America’s most reliable partner in the Middle East.”
 Israel and the U.S. signed a free trade agreement in 1985 and participate in joint military exercises, military research, and weapons development.
 The two also work together through the Joint Counterterrorism Group, “the State Department’s longest running strategic counterterrorism dialogue.”